suxess-it/kubriX/bootstrap/BOOTSTRAP.md

     export KUBRIX_CUSTOMER_DOMAIN="demo-johnny.kubrix.cloud"
     ```

+    if this variable is not set, a subdomain of "kubrix.cloud" is randomly created (for example "demo-2faf23d.kubrix.cloud")

-5. set the kubrix target type which should be used
+5. optional: set the kubrix target type which should be used

     ```
     export KUBRIX_CUSTOMER_TARGET_TYPE="DEMO-METALSTACK"
     ```

+    if this variable is not set, "DEMO-METALSTACK" is used.

 6. create a new Kubernetes cluster and be sure that kubectl is connected to it. check with `kubectl cluster-info`